jbakse/compform_site/content/tiles/index.md

 2. Use the tile set to create a design.
 <!-- 3.
 Screengrab or photograph your work and post to the class sketch blog. -->

-Explore a different idea everyday.
+Explore a different idea every day.
 If you need some ideas, consider using one of the following prompts.

 <!-- If you use one of these prompts, mention it in your blog post. -->